 In this step-by-step guide, I’m going to teach you how to do bodyweight squats with a resistance band, show you what muscles they work and give you a few alternatives in case you need them.

 How To Do Bodyweight Squats with a Resistance Band

 - Resistance Band (either a standard band or a mini-band)

-- Start by creating a loop with a resistance bands.
+- Start by creating a loop with a resistance band.
 (You can skip this step if using shorter mini-bands)